 Because my dueling WIPs (Works In Progress) totes-to-be are nearing the point where they will need to be lined, yesterday I made my way to Wish Upon A Quilt to get some fabric for that impending necessity, found what I was seeking, and then both washed and ironed all of the fabrics thinking that I would get to the lining much sooner than I have.
+Alas the festooning had to wait.

-Instead, I spent my time crocheting a baker’s dozen of the thirty-six two-round granny squares I will need for the edging/handles for the donut bag-to-be:
+As it was, I spent my time crocheting a baker’s dozen of the thirty-six two-round granny squares I will need for the edging/handles for the donut bag-to-be:

 and finished crocheting the last donut: